brandongit2/bimm-backend-challenge/README.md

 # BIMM coding challenge, back-end (Brandon Tsang)

-Gathers all vehicle data in 8m40s (in my testing).
+**Gathers all vehicle data in 8m40s (in my testing).**

 By poking at the DOT API, I realized that you could circumvent rate limits by changing your user agent string, even on the same computer and network.
 I took advantage of this by running multiple "data fetchers" (see `DataFetcher.ts`) at a time, each data fetcher creating a maximum of five API connections concurrently.
 By default, I've set the number of data fetchers to 40 (`NUM_DATA_FETCHERS`).
-Without multiple data fetchers the total data fetching time could exceed 16 minutes.
+Without multiple data fetchers the total data fetching time could exceed 16 minutes, so this is a 2x speed increase.

 ## Features

-- Upon invoking an endpoint (`/fetch-vehicle-data`), a task is started up to fetch all vehicle data from the DOT API.
-- Many requests are made concurrently, massively speeding up this process.
+- Many requests are made concurrently, massively speeding up data fetching.
-- Subsequent requests to start data fetching are blocked, so long as the task is already running.
+- Only one data-fetching task is allowed to run at a time; hitting `/fetch-vehicle-data` when data fetching is already happening will show an error message.
 - All vehicle data is saved in a MongoDB database.
 - All services written in TypeScript.
-- Entire application is Dockerized, and can be started in a single command via Docker Compose.
+- Entire application (Node.js server and MongoDB) is Dockerized, and can be started in a single command via Docker Compose.
-- Docker containers follow the single-purpose principle, and all dependencies are inside the containers, meaning nothing needs to be installed on the host machine other than Docker.
-- Both a development entirement with hot reload, and a production environment.
+- A REST API as well as a GraphQL API.
+GraphQL API is for querying the saved data only.

+## API routes

+- `/`: A simple route for verifying the server is up.
+- `/fetch-vehicle-data`: The primary route; kicks off data fetching in the background.
+- `/progress`: Use to check the progress of data fetching, and whether it's active or idle.
+- `/saved-vehicle-data`: Pull the saved data from MongoDB; returns a JSON object.
+- `/graphql`: The GraphQL API endpoint; you can also navigate here in a browser to bring up the GraphiQL interface.

 ## Setup instructions